spotify/helios/docs/testing_framework.md

 file.

-If the profile specified either to the builder directly, or by the `defaultProfile` setting does not exist, you'll get a failure.
+If the profile specified either to the builder directly, or by the `profile` setting does not exist, you'll get a failure.
+If there is no profile set, this is still ok.
 Since we're using the Typesafe Library, you can then make the default profile settable by java property or environment variable, which can then be configured via Maven (if you're using it) profiles.

 # Job Cleanup